AbramHansen/tenere/README.md

 </div>

 ## About this Fork
 I really like the simplicity of this app but I simply hate emoji in my terminal.
-Therefore this fork seeks to add some customizability to fix things I dislike.
+Therefore this fork seeks to add some personal customizations to fix things I dislike.

 ## Demo